-Based in Los Angeles, California, Gina Kirkland Polesetsky is a Humanist Celebrant available for wedding ceremonies, life celebrations, and naming ceremonies that reflect Humanist principles.
+Based in Los Angeles, California, Gina Polesetsky is a Humanist Celebrant available for wedding ceremonies, end-of-life celebrations, and naming ceremonies that reflect Humanist principles.

-Her primary goal is to help people celebrate life and love in a way that respects their identities and wishes by offering guidance and advice in the options available through language, ceremony, traditions and modern twists on traditions.
+Her primary goal is to help people celebrate life and love in a way that respects their identities and values by offering guidance and advice in the options available through language, ceremony, traditions and modern twists on traditions.
+She is passionate about celebrating the precious and powerful connections of love and community with the couples and families with whom she works.
+Whether she is guiding families through end-of-life celebrations or wedding ceremonies, Gina emphasizes having gratitude for the present moment.

 Though most services are performed at a venue of your choosing, Gina also offers a beautiful and private outdoor wedding venue in the heart of Los Angeles for couples looking for an inexpensive location for a small number of attendees.